nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * SplitLah supports a total of **18 commands**.
 However, in this developer guide, we would not explain in detail how the `help` and `exit` command works.
 To view the usages of SplitLah's commands please refer to our [userguide](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html).
 * The explanation of each command starts [here](#implementation).
+* In each command explanation section, there is an API reference link that brings the reader to the source code of the command.
+* API reference refers to the main source code that is responsible for carrying out the command's action.

 ## Design
 ### Architecture